Best Rug Pad for Hardwood and Laminate Floors

 Thinner pads are 1/4″ and less.
 Pure grip pads like my budget option above are very thin–usually 1/6″.
 These are good for area where people might trip like over your hardwood in a hallway.

-FAQ for rug pads and hardwood floors
+FAQ for rug pads and hardwood or laminate floors

 Here are some common questions relating to rug pads and hardwood floors: